 Refunds: If any refunds are due based on the Return of Title IV calculation or based on the institutional refund policy calculation, any refunds will be made as soon as possible but not later than 45 days from the determination of withdrawal date in the order stated in section CFR 34 section 668.22.
+If the amount owed is more than the amount paid, then you will have to make arrangements to pay it.
 The order of payment of refunds is, 1) Unsubsidized Loans from FFELP or Direct Loan, 2) Subsidized Loans from FFELP or Direct Loan, 3) Perkins Loans, 4) PLUS (Graduate Students) FFELP or Direct Loan, 5) PLUS (Parent) FFELP or Direct Loan, 6) Pell Grant, 7)Academic Competitiveness Grant (ACG), 8) National SMART Grant, 9) Federal SEOG, 10) Other.
 This order would apply in accordance to the aid programs available at the institution.